Skip to main content

 Aims

 Project A01 views the consequences of future-making in rural Africa through a carbon lens.
-Together with soil scientists, we as vegetation ecologists determine carbon storage in vegetation and soil under varying land-uses.
-Along two major pathways of land-use change (conservation and agricultural intensification), we evaluate carbon storage dynamics and carbon losses through disturbances.
-Along the conflicting pathways, we furthermore assess synergies and trade-offs between carbon storage and other ecosystem services which are important to local livelihoods.
+Together with soil scientists, we as vegetation ecologists determine carbon storage in vegetation and soil under varying rangeland conditions.
+We evaluate carbon storage dynamics and carbon losses across a wealth and cattle accumulation gradient, and evaluate drivers of interactions between rangeland management and crop production.
+We further assess synergies and trade-offs between carbon storage and other ecosystem services which are important to local livelihoods.

 Approach

-Our methodological approach relies on allometric tree and shrub measurements and our newly developed method for biomass and biomass loss estimation in disturbed dryland vegetation.
+Our methodological approach relies on allometric grass, shrub and tree measurements and our newly developed method for biomass and biomass loss estimation in disturbed dryland vegetation.
 This data is complemented by biodiversity metrics, plant functional traits, C:N analyses, and ethnobotanical questionnaires.

 Expected Outcome

-Understanding carbon storage potential and at which temporal scales carbon is sequestered in soil and vegetation; Assessing in how far carbon storage dynamics are influenced by land-use and future-making; Quantifying whether carbon losses from agriculture can be offset by nature conservation schemes; Understanding systemic coupling mechanisms between land-use decisions, carbon storage, biodiversity, and other ecosystem services.
+Understanding carbon storage potential and at which temporal scales carbon is sequestered in soil and vegetation; Assessing in how far carbon storage dynamics are influenced by land-use, environmental fluxes, and future-making; Quantifying whether carbon losses from agriculture can be offset by nature conservation schemes; Understanding systemic coupling mechanisms between land-use decisions, carbon storage, biodiversity, and other ecosystem services.

 Persons Involved